 Best Student Loans: Federal Student Aid

 Federal student loans are the best option for most borrowers, especially those with little or poor credit.
-They have the lowest fixed interest rates, no credit score requirements and great repayment options.
-If you've filled out the FAFSA, the best student loan you can receive for the 2018–2019 school year is a Direct Subsidized Loan, as the government pays the interest while you are in school.
+They have the lowest fixed student loan interest rates, no credit score requirements and great repayment options.
+If you've filled out the FAFSA, the best college loan you can receive for the 2018–2019 school year is a Direct Subsidized Loan, as the government pays the interest while you are in school.
 However, many borrowers won't qualify without enough financial need, so your next best bet is a Direct Unsubsidized Loan.

 Best Student Loan for Low Rates: CommonBond

 CommonBond ranked as our best private lender pick for the lowest student loan interest rates available.
-The lender provides both fixed and variable rates between 3.62% and 9.82%, with a 0.25% auto-pay discount, while most lenders have rates that reach 12%.
-If you qualify for CommonBond's lowest rates, your loan's APR could nearly match a federal loan (after accounting for the federal origination fee).
+The lender provides both fixed and variable rates between 3.93% and 9.82%, with a 0.25% auto-pay discount, while most lenders have rates that reach 12%.
+If you qualify for CommonBond's lowest rates, your loan's APR could nearly match a federal student loan (after accounting for the federal origination fee).

-Unfortunately, in order to qualify for a student loan from CommonBond, you'll need a co-signer, as most students don't have enough credit history to be approved on their own.
+Unfortunately, in order to qualify for a college loan from CommonBond, you'll need a co-signer, as most students don't have enough credit history to be approved on their own.
 But, unlike some other lenders, you can release your co-signer after making on-time payments for two years.
-Before committing to CommonBond, you should still check your rates with other lenders to make sure you are getting the best value on your student loans, especially if you are taking out a significant amount.
+Before committing to CommonBond, you should still check your rates with other private lenders to make sure you are getting the best value on your student loans, especially if you are taking out a significant amount.

 Best Student Loan for Graduate Students: College Ave